PriklyParthiki/Mars-Rover/README.md

 Have fun, and be sure to give me a nice rating so I can get some nice prizes!! :D

 **TO SEE MY FULL ASSEMBLY ON LIVE DEMO LINK GO TO THE "ASSEMBLY 1 TAB"**

+CREDITS: For the camera Raspberry_Pi_Camera_OV5647_IR-CUT_175- by JeanProfite on grabCad and for the wheel Curiosity Wheel v25, by David Shaw on grabCad